Top 101 Best Knuckle Tattoos Ideas – [2022 Inspiration Guide]

-However, one of the most popular styles of them all, dates back to a 1955 American Film titled, The Night of the Hunter.
-If you were to watch it you’d see the famous character Reverend Harry Powell with the words “love” and “hate” tattooed across his knuckles.
+However, one of the most popular styles of them all dates back to a 1955 American film titled The Night of the Hunter.
+If you were to watch it, you’d see the famous character Reverend Harry Powell with the words “love” and “hate” tattooed across his knuckles.

-As of today, the combinations have become literally endless, with everything from lettering like east and west, to patience, and more showing up on the knuckles of guys.
-You’ll also find really sharp ideas like the four symbols in a deck of playing cards.
-Which by the way, can act as a symbol of good luck.
+As of today, the combinations have become literally endless, with everything from lettering like east and west to patience and more showing up on the knuckles of guys.
+You’ll also find really sharp ideas like the four symbols in a deck of playing cards, which, by the way, can act as a symbol of good luck.

 To help you get some design ideas going, I’ve put together a collection of the top 101 best knuckle tattoos for men.
-Consider a punch of inspiration as your explore each masculine inked fist.
+Consider a punch of inspiration as you explore each masculine inked fist.

 1. Finger and Knuckle Tattoos